Zamiell/stardew-valley/Min-Max_Guide.md

 - Retrieve the pickaxe + gems + stone + coal + copper + all but 3 parsnips from the chest.
   - Leave Jade, Emeralds, Rubies, and Diamonds though since we want to save those for the Skull Caverns.
   - We need 1 parsnip for the bundle, 1 parsnip to ship (optional), and 1 parsnip for Pam (optional).
+  - You may leave one coal behind to craft a Scarecrow tomorrow.
 - Go to the mines.
 - Place the chest to the left of the elevator.
 - Make your way to floor 10.
 (See [General Mines Strategy](#general-mines-strategy).)